 —S. T. Joshi

 His weird fiction and poetry have appeared on the pages of Black Wings of Cthulhu, Spectral Realms, the Lovecraft eZine, and in anthologies published by Chaosium and Eraserhead Press.
 A poem of his, The Rime of the Eldritch Mariner, won a Rhysling Award in 2017 (2nd place for a long poem).
-His collection of spectral ballads and weird Jack tales, The Lay of Old Hex, is forthcoming from Hippocampus Press.
+His collection of spectral ballads and weird Jack tales, The Lay of Old Hex, is forthcoming from Hippocampus Press in 2017.